Canada's Worst Driver: Locations

 The location of the Driver Rehabilitation Centre and of the final road test have changed throughout the show's run.

-In the first season, the Centre was located on the grounds of CFB Picton (currently operating as Picton Airport), a decommissioned military base near Picton, Ontario that closed in 1969.
-The road test took place in Old Montreal, Quebec.
-All road tests in future seasons were conducted within Ontario.
+In the first season, the Centre was located on the grounds of CFB Picton (currently operating as Picton Airport), a decommissioned military base near Picton, Ontario that closed in 1969, while the road test took place in Old Montreal.

 In season 2, the Centre moved to the grounds of CFB Borden while the road test took place in Toronto.

-In season 3, the Driver Rehabilitation Centre moved to the demolished Edgar Adult Occupation Centre, an institution for developmentally disabled or handicapped adults in Oro-Medonte that closed in 1999.
-The site formarly housed a radar station that was sold in 1964.
-The road test took place in Barrie.
+In season 3, the Centre moved again, this time to the grounds of the now-demolished Edgar Adult Occupation Centre, an institution for developmentally disabled or handicapped adults in Oro-Medonte that formerly housed a radar station that was sold in 1964, with the entire institution closing in 1999 while the road test took place in Barrie.

-Season 4 was filmed at the site of the Ontario Reformatory Prison, an abandoned correctional facility in Guelph that closed down in 2002 due to being too harsh.
-The road test took place in Toronto.
+In season 4, the Centre moved again, this time to the grounds of the Ontario Reformatory Prison, an abandoned correctional facility in Guelph that closed down in 2002 due to being too harsh, while the road test took place in Toronto.

-In season 5, the series returned to CFB Borden (referred to on-air as "an undisclosed military location") while the road test continued to be in Toronto.
+In season 5, the series returned to CFB Borden (referred to on-air by Andrew as "an undisclosed military location") while the road test took place in Toronto.

-Starting in season 6, the Driver Rehabilitation Centre was at Dunnville Airport, a registered aerodrome near Dunnville that ceased airport operations in 2013.
-The road test took place in Niagara Falls in season 6, then moved to Hamilton for every subsequent season.
+In season 6, the Centre moved yet again, this time to its permanent location-- the grounds of the Dunnville Airport, a registered aerodrome near Dunnville that ceased airport operations in 2013, while the road test took place in Niagara Falls, then moved to Hamilton from the seventh season onward.

 Release

-Seasons 1 to 7 are currently available for download in Canada from the iTunes Store in widescreen standard definition (480p).
-Seasons 8 to 14 are available from iTunes in both standard and high definition (720p/1080p).
-Seasons 13 and 14 are available for streaming on CraveTV.
+The first seven seasons are currently available for download in Canada from the iTunes Store in widescreen standard definition (480p).
+Seasons 8-14 are available from iTunes in both standard and high definition (720p/1080p).
+The final two seasons are available for streaming on CraveTV.
 Each season has also been posted on DiscoveryChannel.ca and YouTube for streaming.
 There has been no news on whether the series will be released on DVD/Blu-ray.